ferpetrelli/scoped-controller/README.md

 ## Applying scopes manually

-You can always apply all scopes manually to be more clear in your code:
+You can always apply all scopes manually if you want better control:

 ```php